How to set up a limited company for buy to let

 Ordinary shares are the most common type of shares used and these represent proportional ownership of a company.

-Each share gives its owner one vote.
+Each ordinary share gives its owner one vote.

 For example, a married couple setting up a property company might each have 50% shares in the company.
 This means that they each have equal voting rights and an equal share of any profits paid through dividends.

-Complex (SMART) share structures
+Complex (Smart) share structures

 Alphabet shares